tomasz-lipka/coding-exercises/README.md

 # Coding exercises
-This project contains simple coding exercises implemented to practice Java.
-Each exercise is group in a package and has its Main method to invoke it.
+This project contains simple coding exercises.
+Each exercise is group in a package.

 ## List of exercises